HuMMan: Multi-Modal 4D Human Dataset for Versatile Sensing and Modeling: Additional Details of Toolchain

 \subsection{Full-body Angle Prior}

 It is surprisingly difficult to find literature that provides a complete analysis of joint movement ranges, especially rotations in three degrees of freedom (DOF).
-Hence, we take references from artists' guidelines on human anatomy \cite{artists} and 3D modelers' suggested practices \cite{3dmodellers}, to simplify the constraint such that the three DOF movement range is bounded by the maximum ranges in each of the DOF.
+Hence, we take references from artists' guidelines on human anatomy\footnote{\url{https://design.tutsplus.com/articles/human-anatomy-fundamentals-flexibility-and-joint-limitations--vector-25401}} and 3D modelers' suggested practices\footnote{\url{https://wiki.secondlife.com/wiki/Suggested_BVH_Joint_Rotation_Limits}}, to simplify the constraint such that the three DOF movement range is bounded by the maximum ranges in each of the DOF.
 Despite that this formulation is not perfect, it provides constraints that are otherwise completely absent.
 To easily apply the per-axis ranges, we convert the axis-angle representation into Euler angles and define the Z-axis to be aligned with the child bone of the joint in the kinematic tree (for example, \textit{forearm} is the child bone of the joint \textit{elbow}).
-We then define the X-axis as the axis around which the largest rotation is achieved.
+To circumvent \textit{gimbal lock} as much as possible, we define the joint frame coordinate such that the second rotation axis (Y-axis) always falls on the less flexible axis (for which the rotation is unlikely to reach 90$^{\circ}$).
+Hence, we define the X-axis as the axis around which the largest rotation is achieved.
 Y-axis is finally defined with X- and Z-axis fixed.
 All values undergo manual inspection and are adjusted empirically.
+Note that the Euler angle rotation is used to generate a loss only; the joint rotation is still in axis-angle representation.